liaochenlanruo/pgcgap/docs/index-v1.0.16.md

 ### ANI

 QUERY_LIST and REFERENCE_LIST files containing full paths to genomes, one per line (default: scaf.list under the working directory).
-If the “\-\-Assemble” function was run first, the list file will be generated automatically.
+If the "\-\-Assemble" function was run first, the list file will be generated automatically.

 ### MASH

 Genomes files (complete or draft) in a directory (Default: Results/Assembles/Scaf/Illumina under the working directory).

 ### CoreTree
-Amino acids file (With “.faa” as the suffix) and nucleotide (With “.ffn” as the suffix) file of each strain placed into two directories (default: “./Results/Annotations/AAs/” and “./Results/Annotations/CDs/”).
-The “.faa” and “.ffn” files of the same strain should have the same prefix name.
+Amino acids file (With ".faa" as the suffix) and nucleotide (With ".ffn" as the suffix) file of each strain placed into two directories (default: "./Results/Annotations/AAs/" and "./Results/Annotations/CDs/").
+The ".faa" and ".ffn" files of the same strain should have the same prefix name.
 The name of protein IDs and gene IDs should be started with the strain name.
-The “Prokka” software was suggested to generate the input files.
-If the “\-\-Annotate” function was run first, the files will be generated automatically.
-If the “\-\-CDsPath” was set to “NO”, the nucleotide files will not be needed.
+The "Prokka" software was suggested to generate the input files.
+If the "\-\-Annotate" function was run first, the files will be generated automatically.
+If the "\-\-CDsPath" was set to "NO", the nucleotide files will not be needed.

 ### OrthoF
-A set of protein sequence files (one per species) in FASTA format under a directory (default: “./Results/Annotations/AAs/”).
-If the “\-\-Annotate” function was run first, the files will be generated automatically.
+A set of protein sequence files (one per species) in FASTA format under a directory (default: "./Results/Annotations/AAs/").
+If the "\-\-Annotate" function was run first, the files will be generated automatically.

 ### Pan
-GFF3 files (With “.gff” as the suffix) of each strain placed into a directory.
+GFF3 files (With ".gff" as the suffix) of each strain placed into a directory.
 They must contain the nucleotide sequence at the end of the file.
-All GFF3 files created by Prokka are valid (default: ./Results/Annotations/GFF/). protein sequence files (one per species) in FASTA format under another directory were also needed (default: “./Results/Annotations/AAs/”).
-If the “\-\-Annotate” function was run first, the files will be generated automatically.
+All GFF3 files created by Prokka are valid (default: ./Results/Annotations/GFF/). protein sequence files (one per species) in FASTA format under another directory were also needed (default: "./Results/Annotations/AAs/").
+If the "\-\-Annotate" function was run first, the files will be generated automatically.

 ### pCOG
-Amino acids file (With “.faa” as the suffix) of each strain placed into a directory (default: ./Results/Annotations/AAs/).
-If the “\-\-Annotate” function was run first, the files will be generated automatically.
+Amino acids file (With ".faa" as the suffix) of each strain placed into a directory (default: ./Results/Annotations/AAs/).
+If the "\-\-Annotate" function was run first, the files will be generated automatically.

 ### VAR
 - Pair-end reads of all strains in a directory (default: ./Reads/Over/ under the working directory).